ITensor/website/docs/book/intro.md

 ITensor has many other features emphasizing productivity over programming details:
-* Adding ITensors with the same indices automatically works without needing to permute the index order.
+* Adding ITensors automatically works without the user needing to permute the index order.
 * ITensor storage automatically switches from real to complex as needed, such as when setting an element to or multiplying by a complex number.